Ernesto Chavez-Velasco, M.S. (Research Ecologist)

 I am a full time student studying the management of rangelands at California Polytechnic University Humboldt.
 I focus on the development of sustainable rangeland management practices with an emphasis on soil health and native plant communities.
 I strive to restore rangeland ecosystems through native plant and soil restoration and the implementation of practices that allow the symbiotic relationship between humans and the land to return.

-Julie Meyers (Lab Assistant)
+Joshua Sharp (Lab Assistant)

 Danielle Virnoche (Lab Assistant)